From Numbers to Container Strings: Introduction

 The notion of \emph{sequence}, as we use it in this paper, demands that we have numbers, an explicit length function that gives the length of the sequences, and an explicit projection function that sends numbers smaller than the length of the sequence to the appropriate elements of the sequence.

-A weaker notion is the \emph{ur-string}.
-This is the notion studied in this paper.
-The ur-string is a string where all elements of a designated sort are embedded in its alphabet.
-These elements function as the elements of the ur-string.
-We \emph{do} have concatenation of ur-strings and an ordering on the occurrences of the elements, but we need not have length- and projection-functions.
-An ur-string can also be viewed as a multi-set with ordered occurrences.
-The difference between a string and an ur-string is in essence one of perspective: we view the ur-string as a container for its elements.
+A weaker notion is \emph{container string}.
+This is the main notion studied in this paper.
+The container string is a string where all elements of a designated sort ---the ur-elements--- are embedded in its alphabet.
+We \emph{do} have concatenation of container strings and an ordering on the occurrences of the elements, but we need not have length- and projection-functions.
+Thus, a container string can be viewed as a multi-set with ordered occurrences.
+The difference between a string and a container string is, in essence, one of perspective: the container string is a carrier of its elements.
 For sequentiality, we are interested in the case where the sort that is embedded in the letters is the universal sort of all objects.
 We will see in the paper how this idea of universality can be implemented using Frege functions.